wp-plugins/weaver-ii-theme-extras/readme.txt

 == Changelog ==

+= 2.0 =
+* Added Weaver II shortcode support via this plugin
+* No longer needed for Weaver II Pro - all support now automatically integrated to Weaver II Pro.

 = 1.3 =
 * Save/Upload theme to your computer removed from plugin - now included in all Weaver II versions